jetstack/version-checker/docs/installation.md

 - `resolve-sha-to-tags.version-checker.io/my-container`: is used to
     resolve images specified using sha256 in kubernetes manifests to valid semver tags.
 To enable this the annotation value must be set to "true".

-## Known configurations

-From time to time, version-checker may need some of the above options applied to determine the latest version, depending on how the maintainers publish their images.
-We are making a conscious effort to collate some of these configurations.

-See [known-configurations.md](../known-configurations.md) for more details.